Hidden Cameras, Audio Bugs, and GPS Devices in Louisiana: Are You Being Watched? Is It Legal?

 - Someone wants to scare you and blackmail you.

-You don’t have to be rich and famous for someone to spy on you.
+You do not have to be rich and famous for someone to spy on you.
 If you think someone may have a reason to spy on you or if you think something just isn’t quite right, call Spy Catchers at 1-800-373-8726.
 We want to help you regain your peace of mind.